XanderC94/GW2StackLauncher/README.md

 # GW2StackLauncher

-Straight-Forward and Minimal Launcher for Guild Wars 2 with its addons and command-line parameters.
+Straight-Forward and Minimal Launcher for [Guild Wars 2](https://www.guildwars2.com/en/) by ArenaNet with its addons and command-line parameters.

 ## What it does